-Western Australia

-The Company's strategy is to maintain tenure over its Western Australian uranium deposits with minimum expenditure until economic conditions improve.
+For other tenement holdings in Western Australia, the Company's strategy is to maintain tenure over its uranium deposits with minimum expenditure until economic conditions improve.
 Four projects are covered by granted Retention Licences and one, the Manyingee East project, by a Retention Licence application.
-Legal firm Gilbert and Tobin was appointed to assist Energy Metals with landholder objections to the grant of the Manyingee East application and actions to resolve the objection progressed during the year.
+Objections to the grant of the Manyingee East application progressed through the Wardens Court process during the year.